 Certain fixed income financial instruments purchased by the Company have been categorized as available for sale if designated in this category or not classified in any of the other categories.
 The results of these financial investments are recognized in "Financial Results" in the Consolidated Income Statement using the effective interest method.
-Unrealized gains and losses other than impairment and foreign exchange results are recognized in "Other comprehensive income" are recognized in "Other comprehensive income" are recognized in "Financial Results" in the Consolidated Income Statement.
+Unrealized gains and losses other than impairment and foreign exchange results are recognized in "Other comprehensive income".
+On maturity or disposal, net gain and losses previously deferred in "Other comprehensive income" are recognized in "Financial Results" in the Consolidated Income Statement.